NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 #### 2.x.x.x - WIP

 - Added end loop preview which allows you to view spawn information for any wave.
 This includes Gigapedes changing into Ghostpedes every third wave.
+The end loop preview can also be turned off in the Settings window.
 - Added ability to increment/decrement tile heights by 0.1 while holding CTRL and using the mouse wheel.
 - Added functionality to auto-detect the location of the survival file within the Settings window.
 - Recreated layout for Settings window.